antonioualex/QuoteShip/README.md

   This can be added to track the performance and health of the service.
 - **Benchmarking**: The service does not currently provide benchmarking capabilities.
   This can be added to measure the performance of the service under different loads.
-- **Race Conditions**: Might need a closer look for any kind of race condition.

-### Thoughts for applying optimization

-- **Testing**: The service includes unit tests for the core logic.
-  Additional tests and in a more structure can be added to cover edge cases and improve test coverage.
-- **Performance**: By tweaking the data structures and algorithms, the service can be optimized for performance.
-- **Concurrency**: The service can be made more efficient by introducing concurrency.
-- **Logging**: Adding structured logging can help in debugging and monitoring the service.
-At the moment, logging is mostly for critical errors.